Query Complexity of Approximate Nash Equilibria: Abstract

 \section{Abstract}

-We study the query complexity of approximate notions of Nash equilibrium in games with a large number of players $n$ and a constant number of actions $m$.
-Our main result states that even for constant $\varepsilon$, the query complexity of an $\varepsilon$-well-supported Nash equilibrium is exponential in $n$.
+We study the query complexity of approximate notions of Nash equilibrium in games with a large number of players $n$.
+Our main result states that for $n$-player binary-action games and for constant $\varepsilon$, the query complexity of an $\varepsilon$-well-supported Nash equilibrium is exponential in $n$.
+One of the consequences of this result is an exponential lower bound on the rate of convergence of adaptive dynamics to approxiamte Nash equilibrium.